fermentationist/chat-console/README.md

 2. **Get an API key** - OpenAI [API settings page](https://platform.openai.com/account/api-keys)
 3. **Add API key to server environment variables** - `OPENAI_API_KEY=yourkey`
 4. **Set `CHATBOT_ENABLED` environment variable** - `CHATBOT_ENABLED=true`
 5. **Activate chatbot for all hosts, or specific hosts** - The value of the `BOT_ENABLED_HOSTNAMES` environment variable must be an array.
-To activate the chatbot for all hostnames, simply add a `*` to the array: `BOT_ENABLED_HOSTNAMES=["*"]`.
-To enable the chatbot for selected hostnames only, add the hostnames to the array: `BOT_ENABLED_HOSTNAMES=["yourserver.tld", "yourserver2.tld"]`.
+To activate the chatbot for all hostnames, simply add a `*` to the array: `BOT_ENABLED_HOSTNAMES=*`.
+To enable the chatbot for selected hostnames only, add the hostnames to the array: `BOT_ENABLED_HOSTNAMES=yourserver.tld, yourserver2.tld`.
 If a hostname is not listed, that host's chat room will have no chatbot.
 6. **Set chatbot name** - `BOT_NAME=yourbotname` (optional) This is the name that will be displayed in the chat room when the chatbot sends a message.
 If not included, the default value of "ChatBot" will be used.
 7. **Set chatbot instructions** - `BOT_INSTRUCTIONS="your instructions"` (optional) If provided, will be used as the chatbot's system prompt to define its behavior.
 Refer to the AI as "the assistant" when formulating instructions. (e.g. "The assistant is a chatbot that answers questions about the weather.")

-#### Interacting with the Chatbot
-  There are a few different ways to exchange messages with the chatbot.
-  1. **Public chatbot**
-      * The chatbot will respond to any public message sent to the chat room (with the `say` command), that contains its wake-word (the chatbot's name).
-For example, if the chatbot's name is "ChatBot", you can send it a message by typing ````say `ChatBot, what is the weather like today?` ```` in the client console.
-Messages sent to the chatbot in this way will be visible to all users in the chat room, as will the chatbot's response.
-      * The chatbot will store all messages sent to it publicly in the same conversation history, regardless of sender.
-  2. **Private chatbot**
-      * If you send a private message to the chatbot, using either the `bot` or `pm` commands, the chatbot will respond privately to you.
-      * The chatbot will store all messages sent to it privately in a separate conversation history for each user.

 ### Keeping the Server Awake
 If you are using a free service to host your server that spins down and sleeps when not used for a while, you can use the `WAKE_SERVER_URL` and `WAKE_SERVER_INTERVAL` environment variables to keep the server awake.
 The server will make a fetch call to the URL every `WAKE_SERVER_INTERVAL` milliseconds.